Swift Modules and Imports

 Serial No Feature Syntax/Example Description

-2 Adding Computed Properties extension TypeName { var property: Type { … }} Adds computed properties to a type.
+2 Adding Computed Properties extension TypeName { var property: Type { … } } Adds dynamically computed properties.

 4 Adding Initializers extension TypeName { init(parameters) { … } } Adds convenience initializers to a type.